LASER: LLM Agent with State-Space Exploration for Web Navigation: Results

 \textbf{Performance vs trajectory length} Here, we are interested in seeing the length of LASER's trajectories and their effect on the overall performance.
 We plot the distribution of trajectory length in \autoref{fig:step} and the agent's performance for each length group.
 We notice that most of the time, the agent only took three state transitions to reach the finish state, which is search-select-buy.
 From the left figure, the agent's performance generally decreases as the trajectory gets longer.
 However, the drop is less significant compared to the observation made for ReAct and ASH agent \cite{sridhar2023hierarchical}, which further shows the effectiveness of our agent.
-Finally, for the length 15 group, which contains the cases where the agent is forced to stop and select from the browsing history, the performance is much lower than other groups, which is not surprising.
-At the same time, it has a non-zero success rate, showing that there are cases where the agent found a matching item but failed to recognize it as the target in the first pass.
+Finally, for the length 15 group, for which the agent is forced to stop and select from the browsing history, the performance is much lower than other groups.
+While not surprising, it has a non-zero success rate, showing that there are cases where the agent found a matching item but failed to recognize it as the target in the first pass.

-\textbf{Generalization to different LLMs} We leverage the most powerful LLM to date to build LASER, and we are interested to see if it can transfer well to another LLM.
-We adopted the text-davinci-003 model to see our agent's performance with a less powerful non-chat model.
+\textbf{Generalization to different LLMs} We adopted the text-davinci-003 model to see if LASER can transfer well to a less powerful non-chat model.
 Since this model does not support function-calling, we adopted the approach described earlier to prompt the model to generate JSON output to represent actions.
 The results are shown in \autoref{tab:ablations}.
 Although switching to text-davinci-003 leads to a large drop in performance, our model still achieves better results than the baselines.
 It shows that our proposed agent can be easily adapted to other LLMs with different capabilities.
 With more powerful models in the future, our agent could potentially surpass human performance on this task.
+We also conducted case studies to inspect the failure modes of LASER and additional results are in \autoref{sec:case}.
+We discuss related works in \autoref{sec:related}.